RaitaroH/adl/README.md

 + warn user if episode wasn't found.

 ## Requirements
+**Note**: [vn-ki/anime-downloader](https://github.com/vn-ki/anime-downloader) seems to be depricated.
+As such I have ported to animdl.

-+ [vn-ki/anime-downloader](https://github.com/vn-ki/anime-downloader/wiki/Installation) - make sure this works.
-[Git version](https://github.com/vn-ki/anime-downloader/issues/226) required for `$adl -y`.
-Settings for `anime-downloader`, such as provider, need to be placed in your [configuration file](https://github.com/vn-ki/anime-downloader/wiki/Config), as instructed in the documentation.
++ [animdl](https://github.com/justfoolingaround/animdl) - make sure this works.
+Settings for animdl, such as provider, need to be placed in your [configuration file](https://github.com/justfoolingaround/animdl#configurations).
 + [z411/trackma](https://github.com/z411/trackma) - tested with anilist (you need to set up trackma before using adl).
 Also adl now needs the following [PR merge](https://github.com/z411/trackma/commit/020c0a25637f7368e6c075bcbe67cd938a51b818) that fixes issue [#9](https://github.com/RaitaroH/adl/issues/9);
 + [junegunn/fzf](https://github.com/junegunn/fzf) - needed for show selection.
   Make sure you install the latest version from github to prevent issue [#35](https://github.com/RaitaroH/adl/issues/35);